Rangers vs. Pirates Player Props Betting Odds

-Player prop bet options for Marcus Semien, Bryan Reynolds and others are listed when the Texas Rangers visit the Pittsburgh Pirates at PNC Park on Tuesday (at 6:35 PM ET).
+Bryan Reynolds and Marcus Semien are among the players with prop bets available when the Pittsburgh Pirates and the Texas Rangers play at PNC Park on Wednesday (at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!